 March 03, 2021

-This book will focus on the design, development, decoupling, and applications of multi-component torque sensing systems.
+Multi-Component Force Sensing Systems focuses on the design, development, decoupling, and applications of multi-component force sensing systems.
 Force and moment information can be used as feedback to form an automatic control system to accomplish efﬁcient manipulation.
-The origins of force measurement and control can be ...
+The origins of force ...

 February 25, 2021